DanielLin94144/DanielLin94144.github.io/_pages/about.md

 * (01/2024) Received IEEE Signal Processing Society Travel Grant for participating ICASSP 2024!
 * (12/2023) Three papers are accepted by [ICASSP 2024](https://2024.ieeeicassp.org/) (one first-author and two co-author).
 See you in Seoul!
 * (02/2023) My internship work with Amazon Alexa is accepted by [ICASSP 2023](https://2023.ieeeicassp.org/)!
-* (01/2023) Our paper "On the Utility of Self-supervised Models for Prosody-related Tasks", cooperating with Prof. Nigel Ward of UTEP, won the [Best Paper Award](https://slt2022.org/best-papers.php) of IEEE SLT 2022!
+* (01/2023) Our paper "On the Utility of Self-supervised Models for Prosody-related Tasks", collaborating with Prof. Nigel Ward of UTEP, won the [Best Paper Award](https://slt2022.org/best-papers.php) of IEEE SLT 2022!
 * (07/2022) Received ISCA Travel Grants for [Interspeech 2022](https://interspeech2022.org/).
 * (06/2022) Two first-author papers are accepted at [Interspeech 2022](https://interspeech2022.org/).